MohamedHussein811/Decrease-and-Conquer/README.md

-*I apologize for resorting to TTS engines, as my microphone's sound quality is not ideal, and I appreciate your understanding*
+*I apologize for resorting to TTS engine, as my microphone's sound quality is not ideal, and I appreciate your understanding*

 Youtube Video link: https://youtu.be/iGH--Krt1dA